getify/Functional-Light-JS/apA.md

 ## How, Next

-Let's talk about how we might derive a composition of mappers, predicates and/or reducers.
+Let's talk about how we might derive a composition of mappers, predicates, and/or reducers.

 Don't get too overwhelmed: you won't have to go through all these mental steps we're about to explore in your own programming.
-Once you understand and can recognize the problem transducing solves, you'll be able just jump straight to using a `transduce(..)` utility from a FP library and move on with the rest of your application!
+Once you understand and can recognize the problem transducing solves, you'll be able to just jump straight to using a `transduce(..)` utility from a FP library and move on with the rest of your application!

 Let's jump in.

-### Expressing Map/Filter As Reduce
+### Expressing Map/Filter as Reduce

 The first trick we need to perform is expressing our `filter(..)` and `map(..)` calls as `reduce(..)` calls.
 Recall how we did that in Chapter 9: